 As we know, it is our muscles that initiate all movements that we make.
 Whether we are simply standing up from a chair or sprinting to catch a bus or preparing to execute a softball skill.
 In this game, our job as coaches and trainers is to maximize the efficiency of those muscles and in power sports like ours, our athletes need to execute the skill as powerfully and as quickly as possible.
 This can also be referred to as moving the force time curve to the left.

-There are 2 types of muscle fibres that are involved in our actions.
+There are 2 types of muscle fibers that are involved in our actions.
 The type and amount of those fibers in the body is genetic and studies currently do not show that they can in fact be multiplied.
 They can be changed in size and some studies show they can be converted to some degree however they can not be multiplied.

 Slow Twitch Muscle Fibers (type I)

 These fibers are most suited for events that rely on oxygen such as long distance as they do not tire easily.
 Although not the dominant fiber for power sports like softball, they are the first to act in any movement.
-These fibres are also important in the recovery process, especially during aerobic compensation activities which would be done after high intensity training.
+These fibers are also important in the recovery process, especially during aerobic compensation activities which would be done after high intensity training.

 Fast Twitch Muscle Fibers (type II)